by J. Clifford and A. Kozil* (9/17)

 The Recommended Dietary Allowance (RDA) for vitamin E is based on the most active and usable form called alpha-tocopherol (Table 1).
-Food and supplement labels list alpha-tocopherol as the unit International units (IU) not in milligrams (mg).
-One milligram of alpha-tocopherol equals to 1.5 International Units (IU).
-RDA guidelines state that males and females over the age of 14 should receive 15 mcg of alpha-tocopherol per day.
+Food and supplement labels list alpha-tocopherol as the unit international units (IU) or micrograms (mcg), not in milligrams (mg).
+One microgram of alpha-tocopherol equals to 1.5 International units (IU).
+RDA guidelines state that males and females over the age of 14 should receive 15 mcg (22.5 IUs) of alpha-tocopherol per day.
 Consuming vitamin E in excess of the RDA does not result in any added benefits.

 Vitamin E Deficiency

 Vitamin E deficiency is rare.
 Cases of vitamin E deficiency usually only occur in premature infants and in those unable to absorb fats.
 Since vegetable oils are good sources of vitamin E, people who excessively reduce their total dietary fat may not get enough vitamin E.

 Too much Vitamin E